cnsoft/cocos2d-kamcord-ios/README.md

     -(void) startRecordingClip;
     -(void) endRecordingClip;

 `beginVideo` is first called to indicate the beginning of a new video. *It does not begin actual video recording*.
 After that, `startRecordingClip` and `stopRecordingClip` start and stop the video recording.
+If you call `startRecording` without calling `beginVideo` first, nothing will happen.
 When the entire gameplay is finished (for example, after the user dies and the round ends), call `endVideo`.
 An example flow is as follows:

     [[KCManager sharedManager] beginVideo];
     [[KCManager sharedManager] startRecordingClip];